 The Beauceron is a large sheepdog with a commanding presence.
 They get their name from the La Beauce region surrounding Paris, France.
 This breed is also known as berger de Beauce (shepherd of Beauce) and bas rouge (red stockings).

 Well-muscled and strongly built, the Beauceron is not bulky in any way, but instead presents a balanced and proportioned appearance.
-He carries his head proudly, and his tail is carried down forming a "J" except when running, when it is carried almost straight out from his body.
-His most distinctive feature is his hind double dewclaws, forming a pair of independent "thumbs" on his rear legs.
+This type of dog carries its head proudly, and its tail is carried down forming a "J" except when running when it is carried almost straight out from the dog's body.
+This breed's most distinctive feature is its hind double dewclaws, forming a pair of independent "thumbs" on the rear legs.
 They are often mistaken for a mixed breed of Rottweiler and German shepherd parentage.

 Coat and Colors: Short, coarse, and dense coat no more than 1.5 inches in length; two color combinations of black and tan and harlequin (a mix of gray, black, and tan)